 Kempinski Hotel Adriatic

-This particular hotel offers room only, B&B or half board options, and is located right on the beach, close to the famous lighthouse and Portoroz Beach.
-The on-site coffee shop will cater for your cup of java needs, as well as the beach bar, lounge, and poolside bar.
+This hotel offers room-only, B&B, or half-board options, located right on the beach, close to the famous lighthouse and Portoroz Beach.
+The on-site coffee shop will cater to your cup of java needs, as well as the beach bar, lounge, and poolside bar.

 If you are looking for luxury, then look no further than the Melia Coral.
-This hotel is aimed at guests aged 16+, and its facilities scream total rest and relaxation.
-With some of the rooms having breathtaking sea views.
-Located right on the beach, the indoor and outdoor pool allows you to swim in any weather, and the on-site spa, Asian themed, gives treatments and massages all day long.
-There are many restaurants which boasts over 200 different types of wine.
-On the beach you will also find plentiful watersports and entertainment, such as beach volleyball and football.
+This hotel is aimed at guests aged 16+, and its facilities scream total rest and relaxation, with some of the rooms having breathtaking sea views.
+Located right on the beach, the indoor and outdoor pool allows you to swim in any weather, and the on-site spa, Asian-themed, gives treatments and massages all day long.
+Many restaurants boast over 200 different types of wine.
+You will also find plentiful watersports and entertainment on the beach, such as beach volleyball and football.

 Traveling To Umag

 - Air.
-In order to Umag by air, you will need to fly into Pula airport – it’s a 50-minute flight Zagreb, and 20 minutes from Zadar.
-From there it is around one hour to drive from Pula to Umag.
+To Umag by air, you will need to fly into Pula airport – it’s a 50-minute flight from Zagreb and 20 minutes from Zadar.
+From there, it is around one hour to drive from Pula to Umag.